Bishan-Ang Mo Kio Park

-Bishan-Ang Mo Kio Park or Bishan-AMK Park, (formerly known as Bishan Park) is a major park in Singapore, located in the popular heartland of Bishan.
-Serving the residents of Bishan, Yishun and Ang Mo Kio, the park sits entirely within Bishan, running along the Ang Mo Kio–Bishan boundary line, which is situated at Ang Mo Kio Avenue 1.
+Bishan-Ang Mo Kio Park is a major park in Singapore, located in the popular heartland of Bishan and Ang Mo Kio.
+Serving the residents of Bishan and Ang Mo Kio areas, the park sits entirely within Bishan Road and Ang Mo Kio Avenue 1, running along the Bishan-Ang Mo Kio boundary line, which is situated at Bishan Road and Ang Mo Kio Avenue 1.
 In the middle of the park lies the Kallang River, which runs through it in the form of a flat riverbed.

 History

-Bishan Park was constructed to provide a buffer between Ang Mo Kio New Town and Bishan New Town.
+The park was constructed to provide a buffer between Bishan Road and Ang Mo Kio Avenue 1.
 It was also envisioned as a leisure destination for residents ranging from children to nature-lovers, containing facilities such as a football field, a floating amphitheatre and a natural pond.
 Construction took place in two stages.
-The park, which cost $8.5 million to build, was one of the biggest park projects by the Housing Development Board at the time of its construction.
+The park, which cost $8.5 million to build, was one of the biggest park projects by the Housing and Development Board at the time of its construction.
 Before construction work was completed, people from the adjacent areas began using the unfinished facilities, making work on the park difficult.